wazo-platform/xgong/README.md

 Cronjob
 -------

-Edit the script jenkins-gong.sh and put the extension of the ringer in the EXTENSION variable like so:

-    EXTENSION='1000@default'

-Then create a cronjob file at /etc/cron.d/jenkins-gong with the following line:
+Create a cronjob file at /etc/cron.d/jenkins-gong with the following line:

-    * * * * 1-5 root   /usr/local/bin/jenkins-gong.sh
+    * * * * 1-5 root   /usr/local/bin/jenkins_gong